In search of our cosmic origins

 ALMA is a single telescope of revolutionary design, composed initially of 66 high-precision antennas, and operating at wavelengths of 0.32 to 3.6 mm.
-Its main 12-metre array has fifty antennas, 12 metres in diameter, acting together as a single telescope — an interferometer.
+Its main 12-metre array has fifty antennas, each measuring 12 metres in diameter, which together act as a single telescope — an interferometer.
 An additional compact array of four 12-metre and twelve 7-metre antennas complements this.
-The 66 ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres, which will give ALMA a powerful variable “zoom”.
-It will be able to probe the Universe at millimetre and submillimetre wavelengths with unprecedented sensitivity and resolution, with a vision up to ten times sharper than the Hubble Space Telescope, and complementing images made with the VLT Interferometer.
+The 66 ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres, which gives ALMA a powerful variable “zoom”.
+It is able to probe the Universe at millimetre and submillimetre wavelengths with unprecedented sensitivity and resolution, with a vision up to ten times sharper than the Hubble Space Telescope, and complementing images made using the VLT Interferometer.

 Science with ALMA

 ALMA is the most powerful telescope for observing the cool Universe — molecular gas and dust.
 ALMA studies the building blocks of stars, planetary systems, galaxies and life itself.
 By providing scientists with detailed images of stars and planets being born in gas clouds near our Solar System, and detecting distant galaxies forming at the edge of the observable Universe, which we see as they were roughly ten billion years ago, it lets astronomers address some of the deepest questions of our cosmic origins.